rosenam/cirsium-2022/README.md

 --------

-After assembly, run the HybPiper function intronerate.py to create assemblies for the supercontig (gene sequence containing exons and introns) and introns.
+After assembly, the HybPiper function intronerate.py was run to create assemblies for the supercontig (gene sequence containing exons and introns) and introns.
 This step can be skipped if introns are not of interest.

-Finally, clean up the output, gather statistics on the assemblies, compile paralog warnings, and extract the assembled sequences.
+Finally, I cleaned up the output files, gathered statistics on the assemblies, compiled paralog warnings, and extracted the assembled sequences.
 The user can extract the exon sequences, intron sequences, or supercontigs containing both exons and introns.

 --------